sgoodwin/MobiledocKit/Readme.md

 Some details of the format are not currently supported, such as `atoms`.
 PR's or at least failing tests are welcome to improve the project.
 Test coverage now is just over 95%.
 Please don't lower that.

+This supports Carthage, you can install it by adding `github "sgoodwin/MobiledocKit"` to your `Cartfile`.